Mark5900/Capa.PowerShell.Module/Documentation/Working with Git when creating or updating a package.md

     |   |   |   └───Uninstall.ps1
     ```

     Important do not change the name of the folder **Capa_PP_MyPackage**.
-The name of the folder is used by the script UpdatePackage.ps1 to determine the package name and type.
+The name of the folder is used by the script UpdatePackage.ps1 to determine the package name and type (VBscript or PowerPack, only computer packages are supported at the momment).

 2. Create the repository and publish to GitHub
    1. Open GitHub Desktop > File > Add local repository...